The Chinese Art of Creating Wealth

 Wealth is not just personal success but also about ensuring social stability and continuity.

-It is based on Confucian ideals of harmony and group welfare, a philosophy that prioritizes the interests of the group above those of the individual.
+It is based on Confucian ideals of harmony and group welfare, a philosophy that prioritises the interests of the group above those of the individual.

-This sense of trying to achieve the greater good is the foundation for creating wealth—the same principles espoused by the Gods of Wealth when they were mortals.
+This sense of striving for the greater good is the foundation for creating wealth—the same principles espoused by the Gods of Wealth when they were mortals.

 Practice of Fair Trade and Commerce